Heron Hill Primary School

 High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEN. Additional intervention and support may be appropriate in some cases.

-This will enable your child to access the full curriculum.
+This will enable your child to access the full curriculum and any other activities provided, alongside their peers.

 - How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?